JuliaCloud/AWS.jl/sample/README.md

 ## config.jl

 Create a config file, config.jl, for your run.
 This file will contain all EC2 related configuration.
+This directory contains a file called config.jl.sample which you can copy as config.jl and edit as per your environment.

 config.jl should contain the following fields:

 __ec2_ami = "ami-0d848f64"__

 Specify the AMI to use.
-The sample config.jl will by default have a public AMI with a base Julia install.
+The sample config.jl will by default have a public AMI (with a base Julia install), and also base Ubuntu AMIs.
 Replace it, if desired with your own AMI

+__ec2_install_julia = true__

+If this is true, Julia and its dependencies will be installed on the base Ubuntu image from the daily Julia nightlies.
+System parameters will also be tuned to support a large number of julia processes. `jinstall.sh` is the script that will be run on each node.

 __ec2_sshkey = "xxxxx"__